-As such, it’s very easy to overspend when you’re on vacation here (I speak from experience).
+As such, it’s very easy to overspend while on vacation here (I speak from experience).
 But how much money do you really need when going to this attraction-packed city?

-We’d recommend budgeting an average of $100 per person, per day for your Florida vacation.
-This covers; parking, gas, Ubers & Lyfts, food, drinks, snacks, miscellaneous spending (think band-aids & penny pressing machines) as well as the occasional souvenir but not theme park tickets or hotels.
+We recommend budgeting an average of $100 per person, per day for your Orlando vacation.
+This covers; parking, gas, Ubers, food, drinks, snacks, miscellaneous spending (think band-aids & penny pressing machines) as well as the occasional souvenir but not theme park tickets or hotels.

-However, today we like to have at least one restaurant meal in the evening and regularly dine in the parks, as such we often spend slightly more.
+Today, however, we eat at least half of our evening meals in a restaurant and regularly dine inside the theme parks, as such we often spend slightly more.

-There are a handful of factors that can significantly impact how much you spend while visiting Florida;
+There are a handful of factors that can significantly impact how much you spend while visiting Orlando, Florida.
+They include;

 - Duration of your trip

 - Staying on-site (at Walt Disney World or Universal Studios) or off-site

 - Staying in a hotel or a villa

 - Type of holiday (once in a lifetime or semi-regular summer vacation)

 Whether you’re travelling to Orlando solo, as a couple or on a family vacation, there are six key categories you’ll need to consider budgeting for;